colin-olito/SA-Hermaphrodites-wDemography/README.md

 - `LICENSE.txt`: MIT license for this repository.

-### DRYAD
+### Zenodo
-A copy of this repository was uploaded to Dryad at the time of manuscript acceptance [here](https://doi.org/10.5061/dryad.c2fqz619t), temporary Dryad [reviewer link](https://datadryad.org/stash/share/81sAuXGEg8cSh-S9VVL0PfBCsl6YLkG1OIFBCvOefac).
+A permanent version of record of this repository at the time of acceptance is archived on Zenodo (doi: 10.5281/zenodo.6021025).

 ## An important note on data used in the study